CoreMedia/coremedia-globallink-connect-integration/website/docs/editors/send-content.md

 as well as details about the issues (in a ZIP file).

-If the download error cannot be fixed, but you have, for example, retrieved the XLIFF by other means, you may chose to finish the translation despite of the observed error.
-Ensure that your target contents received their required updates and ensure to inform GlobalLink that the submission may be closed.
+If the download error cannot be fixed, but you have, for example, retrieved the XLIFF by other means, you may choose to finish the translation despite the observed error.
+Ensure that your target contents received their required updates and inform GlobalLink that the submission may be closed.

 ![GCC Error Handling](./img/gcc-connect-error.png)